Labels

 If you have read my other blogs about GU10 mains voltage halogen lighting, you will know that I have mostly replaced these bulbs with LED equivalents. they cost more, but last longer, are cooler and use a fraction of the energy. a halogen bulb is typically either 35 or 50 watts. most LED bulbs are 3 watts.

 While the bulbs in my house are predominantly GU10 mains halogens, I do have a couple of MR16 bulbs.
 These are a different type of halogen that operate from a 12volt supply.
 I should mention at this point that I don't have any dimmer switches in my house.
-While some mains voltage GU10 LED bulbs are dimmable (always check first) I am informed that it is 12v MR16 dimmable LED's are difficult to make work reliably.
-My advice would be to replace the dimmer with a normal switch, contrary to popular belief , dimmed lighting is not saving energy.
+Now some mains voltage GU10 LED bulbs are dimable (always check first).

 MR16 bulbs have two pin connectors rather than the lugs found on GU10 bulbs.
 GU10's use a push and twist method of connecting to the socket. the MR16 simply push in place with metal clips also gripping the edge of the bin base.